035966-L3/Sleeping-Cup-Testcases/README.md

 ## Why can't I find XXX's data?

 We store the data of only the problems with the prefix 'Contest' here.
+Subjective problems are ignored because there is really nothing to store.

 ## What's the usage of `gen.cpp`?